-In addition to Board and committee meetings, trustees are expected to attend one or two college graduations each year along with other appropriate college events in which they might have interest.
-The colleges appreciate such visits, which also increase Board members' knowledge of the institutions.
+In addition to Board and committee meetings, trustees are expected to attend one or two college graduations each year, along with other appropriate college events in which they might have interest.
+Such visits are welcomed as they increase Board members' knowledge of the institutions.

 The Board of Trustees is an active body that meets on a regular basis but can also be called to meet more frequently for other reasons, such as a special meeting, ad hoc committee work, or a presidential search.
-In addition, Board decisions are frequently based on system data and other information provided by Chancellor's Office staff or the institutions.
+In addition, Board decisions are frequently based on system data and other information provided by staff at the Chancellor's Office staff or the institutions.
 A certain amount of reading and studying information and data is essential to trustees' ability to make educated decisions.
 Opportunities for Board member professional development in the form of supplemental reading and other educational opportunities outside of the Board meeting cycle are also provided.